demelere/Weld-Seam-Finding/README.md

-# Weld-Seam-Finding
+# Weld Seam Finding

+## Real-time fine-tuned seam finding
+Starting with adapting a 2D model for 3D before going full 3D.
+I started with FastSAM as a baseline, since it claims to be 50x faster than SAM.
+It's based on YOLOv8-seg.
+Some alternatives include YOLOv8-seg, YOLOv9-seg, YOLACT++, U-Net, BiSeNet.

+## Autonomous Programming Workflow
-Image processing pipeline
+### Image processing pipeline
-* Capture image / geometry acquisition and processing
+* Capture image/video and geometry
 * Pre-process (normalize lighting, remove noise)
-* Segment the objects (using what approach, U-net, yolo3d, etc)
+* Segment the objects
-  * Do 2D?
-  *  Do depth approach first with depth camera?
 * Extract boundary line
-* Convert to 3d coordinates
+* Convert to 3D coordinates
 * Generate trajectory

+### Path optimization
-Path optimization, focuses on the WHAT and WHEN.
-Figuring out where the robot arm needs to move/go
+Focuses on the WHAT and WHEN, figure out where the robot arm needs to move/go
 * Layer sequence plan
 * Robot kinematic constraints
 * Welding process constraints
 * Workspace boundaries
-* Convert layer plans to waypoints,
+* Convert layer plans to waypoints
 * Generate

+### Robot motion planning
-Robot motion planning, focuses on the HOW, figuring out what it takes for the robot arm to move there.
+Focuses on the HOW, figure out what it takes for the robot arm to move there
 * Inverse dynamics/kinematics solver